Quarantiine/quarantiine/README.md

 - MongoDB
 - Node.js
 - Express.js
-- Cloudflare

 ## Future Endeavors

-I aim to delve deeper into **quantum computing** as I continue my studies.
-I'm also interested in exploring how quantum algorithms and other things related to quantum computing can help create software solutions to better help humanity and lastly, I want to continue to sharpen my web developement skills.
+My goal is to delve deeper into **quantum computing** and **AI** with a focus on leveraging quantum algorithms and other quantum computing advancements to develop software solutions that can better serve humanity.
+Additionally, I aim to harness AI to build software tools requiring minimal manual input, enhancing effectiveness and efficiency in people’s daily lives.
+Through these pursuits, I hope to contribute to creating transformative technologies that empower individuals and drive meaningful impact.

 ## Get in Touch